 RESEARCH SHOWS that monotaskers are generally more productive than multitaskers, and mono-tasking results in fewer mistakes.
 On top of that, multitasking can have a significant impact on trust and relationships in the workplace.

-Consider what happens when someone arrives in your office to discuss an “important matter” and you are in the middle of that report you should have had to your boss 30 minutes ago.
+Consider what happens when someone messages or calls you to discuss an “important matter” and you are in the middle of that report you should have had to your boss 30 minutes ago.
 You are feeling rushed, pressed for time, you are clearly stressed.
 That said, the colleague in front of you seems to be gravely concerned and his matter seems just as urgent.

 So, you do what you think is best – try to tend to both items at the same time.
 The trouble is, you are distracted by your report.
 You aren’t fully listening and the message you are sending to your colleague is “your matter isn’t important enough for me to stop what I’m doing and really focus on you.”